amazon-braket/amazon-braket-sdk-python/doc/examples-braket-features.rst

     :maxdepth: 2

 *******************************************************************************************************************************************************************************************************************************
-`Getting notifications when a task completes <https://github.com/aws/amazon-braket-examples/blob/main/examples/braket_features/Getting_notifications_when_a_task_completes/Getting_notifications_when_a_task_completes.ipynb>`_
+`Getting notifications when a quantum task completes <https://github.com/aws/amazon-braket-examples/blob/main/examples/braket_features/Getting_notifications_when_a_quantum_task_completes/Getting_notifications_when_a_quantum_task_completes.ipynb>`_
 *******************************************************************************************************************************************************************************************************************************

 This tutorial illustrates how Amazon Braket integrates with Amazon EventBridge for event-based processing.
-In the tutorial, you will learn how to configure Amazon Braket and Amazon Eventbridge to receive text notification about task completions on your phone.
+In the tutorial, you will learn how to configure Amazon Braket and Amazon Eventbridge to receive text notification about quantum task completions on your phone.

 *************************************************************************************************************************************************************
 `Allocating Qubits on QPU Devices <https://github.com/aws/amazon-braket-examples/blob/main/examples/braket_features/Allocating_Qubits_on_QPU_Devices.ipynb>`_